pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 You have to run LOOT to sort the plugin(esm, esp, esl files) load order.
 Mod Organizer 2 has a built-in LOOT feature.
 Just click Sort button in the plugin section.

-> :warning: Only the exception is ParallaxGen.esp.
-You have to place the ParallaxGen.esp in the right place manually for now.
+> :warning: Only the exception is `ParallaxGen.esp` and `PG_1.esp`.
+You have to place those plugins in the right place manually for now.

 1. Sort plugin load order with LOOT.
 1. Run Mator Smash.